VinsonGuo/ReconnectWebSocketWrapper/README.md

     // set reconnection configuration
     webSocketWrapper.config = Config()

-    // if reconnection url different with initial url, you can rebuild a request from this listener webSocketWrapper.onPreReconnectListener = { request ->
+    // if reconnection url differ with initial url, you can rebuild a request from this listener webSocketWrapper.onPreReconnectListener = { request ->
         // to build your request
         request